AMSAT-NA/PacSatSW/README.md

 hardware is needed.
 Once you have installed TIs CCS it should be recognized.

 Downloaded version 12.8.1 of TI CCS from Texas Instruments website.
+You may be tempted by the newer v20, but it does not support the Hercules processor that we are using.
+It is apparently possible to make it work, but it is easier to use the old version, perhaps.

-You can downloaded the "on-demand" version.
-Extracted from the file.
+You can downloaded the "on-demand" version or full versions.
+You might have more luck with the full version on newer versions of Linux.
-On linux you can pick an installation folder in ~/ti, on Windows probably use the default.
+On linux you can pick an installation folder in ~/ti or ~/bin/ti, on Windows probably use the default.

-Run the installer.
-It may say some dependancies were missing, though.
+Look at the README and then Run the installer.
+It will say some dependancies were missing, though.
 This is likely easier on Windows.
-On Linux, such as Ubuntu v22, you can install missing dependancies with
+On older Linux, such as Ubuntu v22, you can install missing dependancies relatively easily with:
 ```sudo apt serach <name> ```
 To find the package that contained the dependancy.
 You may have to omit the .so extension.
 Then use